-SOAN 3351/FDUC 5426
+SOAN 3351/EDUC 5426

-The School as a Social System
+The School as a Social System 0.5 unit

 Prerequisite: SOAN 1101, or SOAN 1102 and 1103, or permission of the instructor

 A theoretical and empirical examination of the social organization of the school.
 Topics that may be considered are socialization and learning, the formal organization of the school, the teacher and teaching, student social structure, teacher-student relationships, and the changing school.